vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-12-complementary-money.md

 In the realm of alternatives to a traditional money system, there are endless ways people can use time or service to buy other goods or services.
-These systems, while called currencies , are closer to barter banks than money systems.
+These systems, while called _currencies,_ are closer to barter banks than money systems.
 However, they successfully match unmet needs with unused time or production and they are a worthy supplement to a primary money system.